-Type of assessment % weighting

-SPEAKING:

-Recording of a short speaking exercise, where equal weighting is given to the work of students, which can be done at home or in class 35%
+SPEAKING: 35% Recording of a short speaking exercise, where equal weighting is given to the work of students, which can be done at home or in class LISTENING: 15% Answering questions in English on a short recording, lasting not more than five minutes.
+READING: 15% Comprehension exercise based on a 450-500 words text (i.e. novels, newspapers, advertisements), using Chinese characters.

-LISTENING:

-Answering questions in English on a short recording, lasting not more than five minutes.
-15%

-READING:

-Comprehension exercise based on a 450-500 words text (i.e. novels, newspapers, advertisements).
 Questions in English.
-15%

-WRITING:

-300-350 words written task 35%
+13 / 0 WRITING: 35% 300-350 words written task, using Chinese characters.

-These credits obtained cannot be used towards the Certificate of Higher Education: Modern Languages.
+These credits will be banked in order to obtain a University recognized qualification.
+This qualification is the Certificate of Higher Education: Modern Languages.